CellProfiling/pipex/README.md

 - `swap <number of GB>` : Linux only, it will generate a temporary swap space in the installation folder with the specified size; the space will be automatically deleted at the end of the full PIPEX process. **OBS**: it will require root permission/password while executing.

+- `max_res <number of pixels on the largest axis>` : it will instruct PIPEX to downscale any image with width or height pixel resolution larger than the specified value for the purpose of preprocessing and segmentation calculations. **OBS**: the results will be automatically upscaled accordingly to your original images size.

+- `preprocessing.py` : preprocesses the images to try to fix common microscope acquisition problems.
+It can remove lower and/or upper intensities (background and/or artifacts), increase the exposure and/or generate a heat map.
+If the image suffers from severe tiling, preprocessing can try to help in different ways: reducing light gradients in each tile, homogenize the intensities of all the tiles and/or smooth the tile cuts.
+[NOTE] if more than one image is provided in the data folder, preprocessing will calculate all transforming operations in the first file and apply them equally in the rest of them; this is useful to modify proportionally all markers/channels present in the same original microscope image, which will most probably suffer of the same light/intensity problems.
+  - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
+  - `-threshold_min=<number, percentage of intensity>` : example -> -threshold_min=1. **OBS**: this is minimum percentage of the global intensity (the image limit) from which all intensities below will be deleted.
+  - `-threshold_max=<number, percentage of intensity>` : example -> -threshold_min=99. **OBS**: this is maximum percentage of the global intensity (the image limit) from which all intensities above will be deleted.
+  - `-otsu_threshold_levels=<otsu classes, i.e 3 OR otsu classes and specific bin filtering, i.e 5:1:2>` : example -> -otsu_threshold_levels=3 **OBS**: this is the number of otsu thresholds to use while processing the image and the two ones selected as main intervals.
+If you use 0 it will default to 3:1:2 but provide a sample of many otsu intervals as output files.
+  - `-balance_tiles=<yes or no>` : example -> -balance_tiles=yes. **OBS**: this activates the option to try to homogenize the intensities of all the tiles
+  - `-tile_size=<number of pixels>` : example -> -tile_size=1844. **OBS**: this is the size of the image square tiles
+  - `-light_gradient=<number, factor of complexity of light issues [1 to 4 should be enough]>` : example -> -light_gradient=3. **OBS**: this is the exponential value of squared sub-tiles that will be used to try to reduce the light gradients in each tile.
+  - `-stitch_size=<number of pixels>` : example -> -stitch_size=20. **OBS**: this specifies the width of the region to use while performing the smooth operation in the tile cuts
+  - `-exposure=<number, percentage of the base intensity>` : example -> -exposure=150. **OBS**: this increases the exposure of the image once it has been preprocessed

 - `segmentation.py` : performs PIPEX segmentation.
 Uses the following parameters:
   - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
   - `-nuclei_marker=<name before . in image file>` : example, from image filename "reg001_cyc001_ch001_DAPI.tif"-> -nuclei_marker=DAPI